-1.20.
+1.21.
 NON CURRENT INVESTMENTS

-Financial instruments, which include, investments in municipal entities and fixed deposits invested in registered commercial banks, are stated at amortised cost.
+Financial instruments, which include fixed deposits invested in registered commercial banks, are stated at amortised cost.

 Where investments have been impaired, the carrying value is adjusted by the impairment loss, which is recognised as an expense in the period that the impairment is identified.